|Applications are Evil||Registry Shortcuts Help|

 When a registry shortcut is selected in Windows Explorer the preview pane displays the contents of the key the shortcut refers to (see pic.
 1).

-At the top of the pane a full path to the key is displayed in hierarchical form, and below it the table is displayed which lists the values from the key.
+At the top of the pane a full path to the key is displayed in hierarchical form together with the date of modification of the key, and below it the table is displayed which lists the values from the key.

 For each value its name, data and type is displayed.